 The Mexico Federal Law requires a fishing license anytime you cross into Mexican waters.
-Everyone fishing from a boat, regardless of age or nationality, must have a Mexican fishing license, even if they ar not fishing as long as there is fishing equipment on board, or fish, or fish parts.
+Everyone fishing from a boat, regardless of age or nationality, must have a Mexican fishing license.
+This is the case even if they are not fishing, as long as there is fishing equipment on board, or fish, or fish parts.
 The licenses are easy to get, but you should make an effort to secure one ahead of your visit.

 Fishing Permit Prices

 Only money orders or cashiers' checks in the exact amount are accepted.
 Make the payment out to Oficina de Pesca.